SEND

 How we adapt the curriculum and learning environment for children & young people with SEN

-We adapt the curriculum and learning environment for pupils with SEN:
+We adapt the curriculum and learning environment for pupils with SEN by:

-• adopting different strategies such as precision teaching, sensory breaks, touch typing, movement groups, individual visual timetables, connecting with children and counselling
+Using tailored strategies such as precision teaching, sensory breaks, touch typing, movement groups, individual visual timetables, and access to counselling or emotional support

 More details on how we adapt information, our environment and curriculum can be found in the Accessibility Plan which you can find in the School Policies section of our website.